 Unlike conventional ferries, which use diesel engines and occasionally petrol Out Boat Motors (OBM), a solar ferry uses electrical propulsion powered by energy from the sun (most of the time) and stored energy from the grid (backup in cloudy and rainy conditions).

-Apart from using clean energy, solar boats are significantly better than their conventional counterparts since they do not pollute water, do not release harmful emissions in the air, are very silent and comfortable for passengers, have low vibrations, do not emit the smell of diesel or petrol and have a lower cost of ownership.
+Apart from using clean energy, solar boats are significantly better than their conventional counterparts since they do not pollute water, do not release harmful emissions into the air, are very silent and comfortable for passengers, have low vibrations, do not emit the smell of diesel or petrol, and have a lower cost of ownership.
 The initial cost is high, but the operating cost is low.
 In fact, once built, this will be the world’s cheapest solar-powered boat, according to construction cost per passenger.

-While the solar ferry costs INR 17 million (about USD 250,000) to construct, an ordinary boat with the same safety standards and the amenities would cost INR 15 million.
+While the solar ferry costs INR 17 million (about USD 250,000) to construct, an ordinary boat with the same safety standards and amenities would cost INR 15 million.
 Additionally, the cost of diesel for operating a conventional boat is around INR 3 million.